nowzoo/nog-cli/initial_site_files/content/posts/my-first-post.md

 ---

 This is my first post!
+I'm pretty excited.